 What Are the Similarities Between Chime and Varo?

-Chime offers the users a APY1 on their savings without a balance requirement.
+Chime offers the users a Annual Percentage Yield (APY)5 on their savings without a balance requirement.

 Early Direct Deposit

-Besides this, both banking apps let you deposit money from over 90,000 retail locations through Green Dot.
+Besides this, both banking apps let you deposit7 money from thousands of retail locations through Green Dot.

 Bill Pay and Money Transfer